Every child can learn math and love it.

 The U.S. Department of Education has funded a project led by researchers at Toronto’s Hospital for Sick Children to look at how elementary students fare in math using the current Ontario curriculum and comparing it to the JUMP Math program.

 Dr. Mighton, as well as a four other exceptional individuals, will received this honour in June 19.

 JUMP Math is pleased to announce that Gerry Connelly has been appointed to the JUMP Math Board of Directors

 See our Top 10 research-supported strategies for tackling barriers in the classroom.

 Get printable homework sheets and other resources that complement JUMP Math’s core classroom curriculum.
-Visit www.jumpmathteachers.org to register - it's FREE for teachers!
+Visit www.jumpmathteachers.org to register - it's free!